 When planning cadence and duration for meetings, consider these factors:

 The amount of time both you and your team members can devote to your meeting given other activities.
-For instance, meetings during examination periods should be held sparingly.
+For instance, meetings during examination periods should be held sparingly if at all.

 The length of your meeting should not extend too much beyond the length of your planned activities.
 If you anticipate a discussion lasting 20 minutes, you may want to hold a 30 minute meeting for other issues that may arise.
 However, don’t hold an hour long meeting.
 Not only do your teammates have to plan around this, but they will also be disgruntled that you have wasted their time.